MicrosoftDocs/xamarin-communitytoolkit/docs/converters/itemselectedeventargsconverter.md

 title: "Xamarin Community Toolkit ItemSelectedEventArgsConverter"
 author: sthewissen
 ms.author: joverslu
-description: "The ItemSelectedEventArgsConverter allows users to offset elements on-screen based on the current active safe area." ms.date: 10/09/2020
+description: "The ItemSelectedEventArgsConverter allows users to convert ItemSelectedEventArgs to the item that was selected." ms.date: 10/09/2020
 ---